 The Amanita family of mushrooms is one of the most beautiful and deadly there is.
 Ironically, they also happen to be one of the most widely known mushrooms in the world with the Amanita muscaria essentially being the mascot for the entire fungal world.
 The iconic red mushroom with the white spots?
 Amanita muscaria.
 There is a sizeable amount of evidence that the Christmas traditions so many people love and cherish, are actually the result of Amanita Muscaria consumption or worship thereof.

 We aren’t here to talk about Amanita muscaria, however.
-That is one of the mushrooms on my bucket list to find and photograph, but that isn’t what this post is about.
+That is one of the mushrooms on my bucket list to find and photograph, as it is very uncommon in my little pocket if the world, but that isn’t what this post is about.
 This is about Amanita jacksonii, sort of, and why it is SOO important to use caution when mushroom hunting.
 When you advance beyond beginniner mushrooms and start harvesting from families that include members known as the “Destroying Angel” Amanita virosa, (which happens to be an absolutely beautiful mushroom) you need caution and I highly recommend knowing a few actual mycologists.

 The few members of the Amanita family that are edible, are amazing.
 One that had been on my husband’s bucket list to find and eat for the longest time is Amanita jacksonii.
 They taste something like a mix of brie and camembert cheese.
 My husband has been looking for one ever since we went to a mycological society function and a California mycologist that goes by the moniker “Amanita Rita” reciprocated his love for the mushrooms that scare the hell out of me.
 Rita is awesome, and I have huge respect for her, but Amanitas can melt your internal organs and kill you in a slow agonizing death where you will beg for the end long before it comes….
 If you get it wrong.
 Hence my fear.